A9 North of Perth | Drainage and Surfacing Works

 BEAR Scotland, on behalf of Transport Scotland, is set to carry out essential road improvements on 1km of the northbound A9 dual carriageway north of Perth, including the on and off-slip roads.

-Overnight drainage work are set to take place on Sunday 28 September for one night under slip-road closures only.
+Overnight drainage work have been completed on Sunday 28 September for one night under slip-road closures only.

-Overnight resurfacing works will take place north of Inveralmond from the evening of Sunday 5 October until the morning of Wednesday 8 October and the night of Friday 10 October under temporary traffic lights and a 10mph convoy system between 7pm and 6am.
+Overnight resurfacing works will take place north of Inveralmond from the evening of Tuesday 7 October until the morning of Wednesday 15th October under temporary traffic lights and a 10mph convoy system between 7pm and 6am.

 To protect road users and road workers, the northbound on and off-slip roads will be closed for the duration of the works.
 A signed diversion will be in place.